graphile/pg-simplify-inflector/README.md

 the `_id`/`_fk` suffix, e.g. `author`, `editor`, `reviewer` above) and should return the opposite of that base name which will be prepended to the target type to produce, e.g. `authoredPosts`, `editedPosts`, `reviewedPosts`.
-Failing this, we just fall back to the default inflector; it will be up to you to add smart comments or a custom inflector to override these.
+Failing this, we just fall back to the default (verbose) inflector; it will be up to you to add smart comments or a custom inflector to override these.

 ## Handling field conflicts: